NEARMI/Bd_CMR/CMR_mine/ReadMe.txt

      ind = individual-based

-3) how the covariates are collected all = perfectly, no gaps -- no model for the covariates, just brought in as data
+3) how the covariates are collected all  = perfectly, no gaps -- no model for the covariates, just brought in as data some = observed for some captured individuals

 4) random effects at the level of individual? no  = all individuals behave the same to their covariates (even if the covariates vary)